xxx987303/sh/README.md

-About collectioning from ProcessWire point of view
+About collectioning from the ProcessWire point of view